Buy or lease a company bicycle

 Read more about the discretionary scope and the final levy at 'Calculating the final levy under the work-related costs scheme' in the Payroll Taxes Handbook (handboek loonheffingen, in Dutch).

-Deductible expenses for employers
+Deductible costs for employers

-Because you pay for the bicycle for your employee, you can deduct the costs from the profit.
+Do you pay for the bicycle for your employee?
+Then you can deduct the costs from your profit.
 You do this with an annual depreciation.
 Find out how to calculate the amount of depreciation (in Dutch).
-VAT is deductible for a maximum of € 130 if you meet the conditions.
-This means that you may deduct the full VAT for a bicycle of €749 (incl.
-VAT) or less, if:

 Using part of the gross salary

-With the gross / net allowance, your employee pays portion of their gross income.
+With the gross / net allowance, your employee pays a portion of their gross income.
 For that portion, they receive an allowance to buy a bicycle.
 You indicate this allowance as the final-levy wage.
 You do not pay tax over this, as long as you stay within the discretionary scope of the work-related costs scheme.
 Because the amount is deducted from the gross salary, you and your employee pay less wage tax and premiums.

 Calculation example